michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I'm going blind.

 I'm at the proverbial edge of being designated "legally blind".
-And there's nothing I can do but fall.
+All I can do is fall.

 Regenerative treatment is a pipe dream.
 There will probably never be a cure, advancements in artificial intelligence notwithstanding.